vincentol/FoundingFathers/MILESTONES/milestone10.md

 What's new in your approach and why do you think it will be successful?

     Our site is new because it is a way for users to visualize the Uber surge pricing in areas around them so that they can makes informed decisions on where and when they want to call a ride.
 This will be successful because previously this kind of data wasn't available to the average consumer.

 Who cares? if you're successful, what difference will it make?

-    If we are successful the average user will experience a significant cost reduction in the prices of their rides since they will have the information they need to make informed decisions about their Ubers.
+    If we are successful the average user will experience a significant cost reduction in the prices of their rides sincethey will have the information they need to make informed decisions about their Ubers.